cdfmlr/configer/README.md

 ## License

+This project is dual-licensed under Apache 2.0 and MIT terms.
-MIT License, Copyright (c) 2023-present CDFMLR
+Copyright (c) 2023-present CDFMLR